-Menlo Park Academy is governed by a Board of Directors, a policy-making body that holds the school’s charter and is responsible for all fiduciary, legal, regulatory, and compliance issues.
-It provides valuable leadership to the school and is comprised of volunteers who do not receive any compensation for their service.
+Menlo Park Academy is governed by a Board of Directors, a policy-making body that holds the school’s charter and he overall responsibility to ensure the school is successful.
+The governing board is charged with all fiduciary, legal, regulatory, and compliance oversight and provides valuable leadership to the school.
+MPA's board is comprised of volunteers who do not receive any compensation for their service.
 The members of the Board represent a diverse set of professional backgrounds and have expertise in the areas of finance, education, technology, operations, non-profit organizations, strategic planning, and fundraising.
-They are responsible for educational goals and establishing policies for the school based on state laws and our school's charter.
+They are responsible for setting organizational goals and establishing policies for the school based on our mission, state laws and the school's charter.

-Board members do not manage the day-to-day operations of the school, but make policy decisions on a wide range of issues and provide the overall governance.
-No one member has the authority or power to make a decision regarding the operation of the school.
+Board members make policy decisions on a wide range of itopics and provide the overall governance to the organization.
+They hire staff to execute the program within those guidelines.
 All decisions are made in public at open board meetings.
 The main duties of the Board are to:

 After receiving her teaching degree, her family relocated to northern California where she taught third and fourth grades.
 After the birth of her first child and moving to Lakewood, Ohio, she stayed at home with her children, both gifted students.
 Mrs. Aldrich taught Art at Menlo Park Academy for the first two years of the school’s existence.

 Mrs. Aldrich has served on the boards and held offices for a variety of civic organizations including the Virginia Young Democrats, Jaycees, Lakewood Early Childhood PTA, Taft PTO in Lakewood, Junior Women's Club of Lakewood and Trinity Lutheran Church in Lakewood.
 She just completed a year as President of Church Council for Trinity where she had previously served as Education Director for ten years.
 Through service to these organizations, Mrs. Aldrich has amassed experience in fundraising, event planning and grant writing.